Induction hobs provide an excellent way of cooking. They are way more economical than most other hob types. They are also incredibly versatile too.

 You have a boost setting for all zones, all of which is controlled by touch screen control for an ultra-sleek look.

-This 5-zone induction hob also features the fantastic FlexInduction tech from Neff too.
-This means you can put a pot or pan anywhere and the hob will heat it in that exact spot.
+This five-zone induction hob also features the fantastic FlexInduction tech from NEFF too.
+This means you can put a pot or pan anywhere and the hob will heat it in that exact spot, though some people find it isn’t quite so straightforward in practice.

 This hob also features individual timers for each zone that automatically shut off and a control panel lock, so it is a really safe hob for a family home.